danielmolina81/python-api-challenge/README.md

 Now, we know what you may be thinking: “That’s obvious.
 It gets hotter.”
 But, if pressed for more information, how would you prove that?

 # Part 1: WeatherPy
+In this deliverable, you'll create a Python script to visualize the weather of over 500 cities of varying distances from the equator.
+You'll use the citipy Python library, the OpenWeatherMap API, and your problem-solving skills to create a representative model of weather across cities.

+For this part, you'll use the WeatherPy.ipynb Jupyter notebook provided in the starter code ZIP file.
+The starter code will guide you through the process of using your Python coding skills to develop a solution to address the required functionalities.

+To get started, the code required to generate random geographic coordinates and the nearest city to each latitude and longitude combination is provided.

 ## Generate the Cities List by Using the `citipy` Library
 ![](WeatherPy/output_data/1.png)

-## Requirement 1: Create Plots to Showcase the Relationship Between Weather Variables and Latitude
+## 1. Create Plots to Showcase the Relationship Between Weather Variables and Latitude

 ### Use the OpenWeatherMap API to retrieve weather data from the cities list generated in the started code
 ![](WeatherPy/output_data/2.png)